Ouipic/rate-the-app/README.md

 Welcome to the Rate The App!
 ----------------------------

-Rate The App is an Android library to easily include and customize a dialog box inside Android projects.
+Rate The App is an Android library to easily include and customize a dialog box for asking the user to rate the application.

 How to install it?
 ------------------